linzi-v7/admin-dashboard/README.md

 - **Dynamic Content** – Integrating with a backend for real-time data.
 - **Enhanced Styling** – Adding **CSS animations and transitions** for better UX.
 - **Drag & Drop** – Enabling drag-and-drop functionality for project cards.
 - **Responsive Design** – Adapting the layout for mobile and different screen sizes.
+- **Clean Code** - Follow best practices and use more CSS variables for better maintanibility.

 ## Live Demo